The Mystic Nine: Endorsement

+Season 1

 The drama endorsed a number of brands throughout the whole broadcast.
 Apart from endorsing the title sponsor to the series, Xiang Piao Piao, the brand also endorsed Eastroc Super Drink, Rio, iQianJin, Mengniu Dairy, Tantan App and Ctrip.

+Season 2

+Title sponsor of this season was Jin Ling Guan, which had lead actor William Chan as its brand ambassador.
+Other endorsements were Yuanqi Cenling, Baisui Mountain, Zhan Ma, Tianmao etc.